zylo/lightspeed/README.md

 ### Expectations

-Going into this project we expect you to spend about 2-3 hours completing the objectives.
+For this project we expect you to spend about 2-3 hours completing the objectives.
 Please try to timebox yourself to this amount of time.

-However, there are no hard time cut offs here.
-Generally please do not exceed 4-5 hours on the project.
-If you want to spend some extra time adding any "bonus features", proceed at your own discretion.
+While there are no hard time cut offs, please do not exceed 4-5 hours working on the project.
+If you want to spend some extra time adding any "bonus features", proceed at your own discretion, but this is not expected.

 If you find yourself stuck or struggling, try moving on to something else.
 If you're unable to complete everything within this timeframe, no worries!
-We're looking at more than just completing the objectives.
+We're looking at more than just whether you completed the objectives.

-After you have submitted your work, we will review it internally first and then likely follow up with a technical interview and discuss your submisison.
+After you have submitted your work, we will review it internally first and then likely follow up with a technical interview to discuss your submission.
 Be prepared to explain your solution, process, reasoning, and any challenges you may have faced.

 <br>

 ### Guidelines

 In this age, we have no shortage of tools available to us as engineers.
-For the sake of keeping things somewhat consistent for us, please try to stick to the packages and tools already installed and use native functionality otherwise.
+For the sake of keeping things consistent for us, please try to stick to the packages and tools already installed and use native functionality otherwise.

 Here are the packages you already have at your disposal: